flux-iac/tofu-controller/docs/use-tf-controller/plan-and-manually-apply-terraform-resources.md

 to the value obtained from the message.

-After making your changes and pushing them to the Git repository, TF-Controller will apply the plan and create the real resources.
+After making your changes and pushing them to the Git repository, tofu-controller will apply the plan and create the real resources.

 ```yaml hl_lines="7"
 apiVersion: infra.contrib.fluxcd.io/v1alpha2